tiagorccabral/flutter-covid19-app/README.md

-# codvid_19
+# Flutter Covid19

-A new Flutter project.
+Flutter app to display informations about the Covid 19 virus

 ## Getting Started